 Questions capturing molecular marker results are intended to capture molecular abnormalities identified by molecular methods.
-Additional testing methods, such as FISH, may identify molecular marker results but should not be reported in the molecular section(s) of the Pre-TED Disease Classification (2402) Form.
-Abnormalities identified by karyotyping, FISH, or microarray should only be reported in the cytogenetic section of the Pre-TED Disease Classification (2402) Form.
+Additional testing methods, such as FISH or chromosomal microarray, may identify molecular marker results but should not be reported in the molecular section(s) of the Pre-TED Disease Classification (2402) Form.
+Abnormalities identified by karyotyping, FISH, or chromosomal microarray should only be reported in the cytogenetic section of the Pre-TED Disease Classification (2402) Form.